 The Hasselblad Foundation is offering two stipends for natural scientists to spend time at either Hôtel Chevillon in the village of Grez-sur-Loing in France or Villa Martinson in Jonsered.
-The stay at Hôtel Chevillon takes place in November-December and the stay at Villa Jonsered takes place in May.
+The stay at Hôtel Chevillon takes place in September and the stay at Villa Jonsered takes place in May.

 The purpose is to offer a stay for a limited period that can offer peace and quiet to enable concentration on a piece of writing.

 Dr Alyssa Joyce from the Department of Marine Sciences, University of Gothenburg, has been awarded a scholarship for a stay at Villa Martinson in May 2017.
 Dr Joyce’s research focuses on sustainable aquaculture.
 During her stay, she will work on an article about the handling of pathogens in organic fish production.

 Professor Per Sundberg from the Department of Marine Sciences, University of Gothenburg, has been awarded a scholarship to Grez-sur-Loing in September 2017.
 In 2009, Professor Sundberg and two PhD students went on a collection trip to Chile with an aim to assess the local fauna of nemerteans (a primarily marine group of worm-like species).
 The purpose of the stay in Grez-sur-Loing is to finish documenting the results from the collection and describe the species found.

 The results are based on a combination of so-called morphological characters and cladistic analysis (how different species are related) based on DNA sequences.
 The results will be of interest to the researchers specialising in nemerteans, but would also contribute to the understanding of marine ecosystems in Chile and add a piece of information to the mapping of biological diversity on Earth.